-The Committee proposes adding data collection in the OPTN Donor Data and Matching System on criteria that will assist lung transplant programs in evaluating offers and providing a timely response.
+The Committee proposes adding data collection in the OPTN Donor Data and Matching System as criteria that will assist lung transplant programs in evaluating offers and providing a timely response.
+The Committee also proposes system enhancements that aim to increase efficiency of the organ management process and promote organ utilization.